 - The instantaneous nature of e-mail means that people often expect an instant response (reminds me of the MSN Messenger days!), even though you shouldn’t really reply to e-mails whilst teaching.
 This adds to pressure during the working day.

 - Conflict can arise from e-mails fired off too quickly, especially in the heat of the moment.
 It can be hard to read others’ emotions in an e-mail.

 - E-mails sent late at night, in the holidays or at the weekend pressurise teachers to check them.

 - If parents have easy access to your e-mail address it can be pressurised for teachers to have to respond in a timely manner, especially if there are lots of requests from parents.

 - How do you know if the recipient has understood your e-mail and actioned on what you have asked?

 Ideas for solutions!

-- Set the culture and send less e-mails yourself and (hopefully) you will receive less in return.
+- Set the culture and send fewer e-mails yourself and (hopefully) you will receive less in return.
 However, if you work in a large school and e-mails are fired off to all staff continuously then a few teachers may wish to approach the HR Department or their union representative for a quiet word and see if anything can be done about it.
-Don’t send another all staff e-mail back moaning about the amount of irrelevant e-mails you’re receiving as this can add to the problem!
+Don’t send another all-staff e-mail back moaning about the number of irrelevant e-mails you’re receiving as this can add to the problem!